 - 20. The firm shall assign: (Ref: Para.
-A32-A35) - (a) Ultimate responsibility and accountability for the system of quality management to the firm's chief executive officer or the firm's managing partner (or equivalent) or, if appropriate, the firm's managing board of partners (or equivalent); - (b) Operational responsibility for the system of quality management; - (c) Operational responsibility for specific aspects of the system of quality management, including: - (i) Compliance with independence requirements; and (Ref: Para.
+A32-A35) - Ultimate responsibility and accountability for the system of quality management to the firm's chief executive officer or the firm's managing partner (or equivalent) or, if appropriate, the firm's managing board of partners (or equivalent); - (b) Operational responsibility for the system of quality management; - (c) Operational responsibility for specific aspects of the system of quality management, including: - (i) Compliance with independence requirements; and (Ref: Para.
 A36) - (ii) The monitoring and remediation process. - 21.
 In assigning the roles in paragraph 20 the firm shall determine that the individual(s): (Ref: Para.
 A37) - (a) Has the appropriate experience, knowledge, influence and authority within the firm, and sufficient time, to fulfill their assigned responsibility; and (Ref: Para.
 A38) - (b) Understands their assigned roles and that they are accountable for fulfilling them. - 21D-1.
+For firms performing audits of financial statements, the firm shall ensure that at least one individual who is qualified as a statutory auditor4f is assigned: - (a) Ultimate responsibility and accountability for the system of quality management; and - (b) Operational responsibility for the system of quality management, in accordance with paragraph 20 of this ISQM (Ireland).

-The audit firm shall ensure that, in accordance with paragraph 20 of this ISQM (Ireland), at least operational responsibility for the system of quality management for audits of financial statements is assigned to an individual who is approved as a statutory auditor^{4f.} - 22.
-The firm shall determine that the individual(s) assigned operational responsibility for the system of quality management, compliance with independence requirements and the monitoring and remediation process, have a direct line of communication to the individual(s) assigned ultimate responsibility and accountability for the system of quality management.
+22. The firm shall determine that the individual(s) assigned operational responsibility for the system of quality management, compliance with independence requirements and the monitoring and remediation process, have a direct line of communication to the individual(s) assigned ultimate responsibility and accountability for the system of quality management.

-4f Approval as a statutory auditor is dealt with Chapter 2 of Part 27 of the Companies Act 2014.
+&lt;sup>4f Qualification for appointment as a statutory auditor is dealt with Chapter 2 of Part 27 of the Companies Act 2014.